-Ambulance Director Linda Manning talked with the commissioners briefly about an accident outside Jennings when a man fell out of a tree while he installing a tree stand for hunting.
+Ambulance Director Linda Manning talked with the commissioners dispatch office, too, said Commisbriefly about an accident outside Jennings when a man fell out of a tree while he installing a tree stand for hunting.
 Mrs. Manning said the helicopter landed near the scene, and the flight crew flew by the location.
 She said they told her the ambulance department should buy hand-held global positioning devices to help direct a helicopter that needs to land.

-In this case, she said, the he-At the end of September, he said, licopter ended up going all the way to Selden before having to double back.
-If the ambulance workers had the hand-held units, they could direct the helicopter from the ground.
+In this case, she said, the helicopter ended up going all the The Bank. way to Selden before having to double back.
+If the ambulance the transmission in the Norcatur Fire workers had the hand-held units, Department's Dodge for between they could direct the helicopter from \$2,300 and \$2,500. the ground.